The Science Behind ocd.app

 Conclusions: Short, daily cognitive training interventions delivered using mobile applications may be useful in reducing subclinical OCD symptoms and associated features.

-Cite: Cerea S., Ghisi, M., Bottesi, G., Carraro., T., Broggio, D., & Doron (in press).
+Cite: Cerea S., Ghisi, M., Bottesi, G., Carraro., T., Broggio, D., & Doron (2020).
 Reaching reliable change using short, daily, cognitive training exercises delivered on a mobile application: The case of Relationship Obsessive Compulsive Disorder (ROCD) symptoms and cognitions in a subclinical cohort.
-Journal of Affective Disorders.
+Journal of Affective Disorder, 276, 775-787.

 - A cross-over RCT study showed the efficacy of a mobile-app based intervention in reducing maladaptive beliefs.